josenarvaezp/ribble/KINESIS.md

 https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html
 - use batch window (up to 5 minutes) to avoid using small batches by configuing the event source
 - event source mapping can be configured to retry with a smaller batch size, limit the number of retries, or discard records that are too old.
-- event source mapping can be configured to send failed batches to sqs
+- event source mapping can be configured to send failed batches to sqs or SNS
 - We can increase concurrency by processing multile batches from each shard in parallel (up to 10 batches per shard) configure -> ParallelizationFactor
     ** "Note that parallelization factor will not work if you are using Kinesis aggregation"
 - Good thing is that we know Max concurrency levels before we start